Herseninstituut/General/README.md

 Netherlands Institute for Neuroscience
 ======================================

-The purpose of this page is to encourage software collaboration among the NIN (and Spinoza?).
+The purpose of this page is to encourage software collaboration among the NIN.
-To gain edit access to this wiki, please email Jonathan Williford from your NIN email and give your Github user.
+If you are a member of the NIN and have a Github account, please email J.Williford from your NIN email account and give your Github username.
+It will then be easier for people to find your Github account and you will be able to edit this page.

 Research Groups
 ---------------